stevengvan/student_website/README.md

 The website can simply be launched by opening the HTML file in a browser.

 The website can also be viewed from this link: [https://stevengvan.github.io/student_website/](https://stevengvan.github.io/student_website/)

+## Contact Form

+This form was not made to be functional as the website is only used for a showcase.